fabriziodebortoli/test-mig/DESKTOP.md

   which comes with Node.
 Depending on your system, you can install Node either from source or as a pre-packaged bundle.

   Se lo si ha già, verificare la versione da riga di comando: `node -v`
+  Verificare anche la versione di NPM con il comando `npm -v`, deve essere superiore alla 5.0.

 ### [Typescript](https://www.typescriptlang.org), (version `>= 2.4`)
 A superset of JavaScript that compiles to clean JavaScript output.